Last Updated on March 7, 2026 by George Pavlopoulos

 Wake up early and make the most out of your day.
 This is a day for sightseeing, and depending on your interests, there are several things to do in Athens.

 The Acropolis and the Parthenon are must-sees.
 Yes, I know that a visit there is rather expensive.
 However, if there’s one thing to do in Athens, then this is it.
 Climb the ancient rock of the Acropolis and see the Parthenon with your eyes.
-Of all the legendary landmarks of antiquity, this is probably the most legendary one.
-Acropolis’s ticket costs 20 euros per person, but there is a combo ticket that costs 30 euros and lets you enter every archaeological site in Athens.
+Of all the legendary landmarks of antiquity, this is arguably the most renowned.
+The Acropolis ticket costs 30 euros per person, but there is a combo ticket that lets you visit all the archaeological sites in Athens.
 To avoid long queues, prebook your Acropolis ticket here.

 After reaching Syntagma Square (Syntagma stands for Constitution), you have two options: explore Kolonaki or Exarheia.
-These are two neighboring areas that don’t have much in common.
+These are two neighboring areas that share little in common.
 Kolonaki is the posh neighborhood of Athens, where the local high class (or the wannabees) socialize.
 It is a charming area that has retained its style through the years.
 Do expect elevated prices and some local version of snobbiness.

-Exarheia, on the other hand, is the alternative hood of Athens, an area where various subcultures gather.
-Don’t believe the news: the area is 100% safe, although there are some riots from time to time, usually against the police.
+Exarheia, on the other hand, is Athens’s alternative hood, an area where various subcultures gather.
+Don’t believe the news: the area is 100% safe, although there are occasional riots, usually directed against the police.
 Imagine it like the Greek version of Sankt Pauli in Hamburg or Kreuzberg in Berlin.
 An excellent spot to hang out and have lunch or drinks at low prices.

-Where to eat and drink the second day in Athens
+Where to eat and drink on the second day in Athens

 Since you have already spent some time around Plaka, I suggest having dinner around Exarheia, Kolonaki, or Psyrri.
 For a drink in the evening, head over to the area around Kolokotroni Street.
 Drunk Sinatra has a pleasant atmosphere and excellent drinks, and The Clumsies has some award-winning bartenders.